 How To Make Dog Waffles

-- Spray the waffle maker with cooking spray.
+- Lightly grease the waffle maker with coconut oil spray or olive oil spray.

-- Close the waffle maker and cook the waffle for 5 minutes.
+- Close the waffle maker and cook for about 5 minutes (or until your waffle maker says it’s done).

 Recipe Variations

-- Bacon Dog Waffles – stir some cooked bacon pieces into the batter.
+- Bacon Dog Waffles – Stir cooked bacon pieces into the batter.

-- Blueberry Dog Waffles – stir some dried or fresh blueberries into the batter or sprinkle them on the waffles iron before adding the batter.
-Likewise with strawberries and raspberries.
+- Blueberry Dog Waffles – Add dried or fresh blueberries or sprinkle them onto the waffle iron before adding the batter.

 - Pumpkin Dog Waffles – Substitute the applesauce with plain pumpkin puree.

-- Sweet Potato Waffles – Substitute the applesauce with plain cooked sweet potatoes.
+- Sweet Potato Waffles – Substitute the applesauce with cooked mashed sweet potatoes.

 Dog Waffle Toppings